UniversityOfPlymouth-Electronics/Embedded-Systems/level4/TASK176.md

 tmr.start();
 ```

-Once we do this, the timer will count on it's own, even if the CPU enters a sleep state.
+Once we do this, **the timer will count on it's own**, even if the CPU enters a sleep state.

+> This is a really important point.
+Behind the `Timer` type are on-chip hardware timers which count independently of of the CPU.
+The programmer does not need to do anything to control the timer except to start, stop and reset when needed.
+>
+> This means the timer is not affected by your code.
+It runs in parallel, making it very accurate and dependable.
+>
+> In C or C++, most accurate timings make use of hardware timers.

 We can then read the timer value at any point.
 A `wait` is performed by blocking on the timer: